gene-git/wg-client/README.rst

 The graphical tool invokes the command line tool, and the command line tool does all the real work.
 The GUI provides user convenience.

+All git tags are signed with arch@sapience.com key which is available via WKD or download from https://www.sapience.com/tech.
+Add the key to your package builder gpg keyring.
+The key is included in the Arch package and the source= line with *?signed* at the end can be used to verify the git tag.
+You can also manually verify the signature

 Why I made wg-client
 ====================